metabrainz/troi-recommendation-playground/README.md

 resolve subsonic
 ```

-This will match your collection to the remove subsonic API collection.
+This discovers the files present in the subsonic API hosted collection and adds a reference
+to the local DB.

 ### Resolve JSPF playlists to local collection

-Then make a JSPF playlist on LB:
+First, find a playlist on ListenBrainz that you'd like to resolve to a local collection:

 ```
 https://listenbrainz.org/user/{your username}/playlists/
 ```

-Then download the JSPF file (make sure the playlist is public):
+Then download the JSPF file:

 ```
-curl "https://api.listenbrainz.org/1/playlist/<playlist MBID>" > test.jspf
+curl "https://api.listenbrainz.org/1/playlist/<playlist MBID>" > playlist-test.jspf
 ```

 Finally, resolve the playlist to local files:

 ```
-troi resolve input.jspf output.m3u
+troi resolve playlist-test.jspf playlist-test.m3u
 ```

-Then open the m3u playlist with a local tool.
+Then open the m3u playlist with a local player.

 ### Create playlists with ListenBrainz Local Radio